 First Block is essentially where the 'Burg started with the construction in 1888 of the Detroit Hotel in conjunction with the coming of the Orange Belt Railroad.
 The historic photo above (note the street car tracks in the brick street!) shows a portion of the Detroit and the "Peacock Row" building that was owned by Frank Pulver, who was known in the 1920's as the city's millionaire bachelor mayor!
 You can click here to view a city report about the block's history, including many more historic photos.

 Unfortunately, with the council deadlock vote rejecting historic district designation, block owners wasted no time in putting forward a block redevelopment plan - the easiest way to describe the plan is it calls for a "monster" 25 story tower in the midst of the block.
 You can view the redevelopment application, including renderings of the tower by clicking here.
-The owners submitted their application for redevelopment approval to the city and as of Nov.
-7, the city had determined the application to be incomplete.
-Assuming the owners submit additional information in support of their application, it is likely to be scheduled for public hearing and review in January, 2017.
+The city concluded that the owners' initial application for redevelopment approval was incomplete.
+No further information has been submitted to move the application forward.

 It is also important to remember that the owners at First Block do not have the right to build as big as they want just because the property is in the middle of downtown.
 In fact, the city has specifically rejected such a claim, noting that for the last 35 years the city's planning process for the block has included maintaining its historic character.
 This means the block's special character is one of the factors that limits development potential, just like building heights, setbacks and other development requirements may do.
 By the way, those limitations were put in place long before the primary property owners bought into the block.

 Benefits of Local Landmark Designation

 St. Petersburg Preservation is funded in large part by the support of our members.
 So join today – be part of the effort to Preserve the 'Burg!
 Join SPP.